yeldiRium/uimadatabase/README.md

 What this is:
 -------------

+This is part of my bachelor thesis.
+The thesis itself might be linked to in the future.

-This project evaluates a number of different DBMSs in the context of Apache UIMA NLP.
+This project evaluates a number of different DBMSs and one indexing system in the context of Apache UIMA NLP.
-The DBMSs are:
+Those are:

 - Arango DB
 - BaseX
 - Cassandra
+- Lucene/Solr
 - Mongo DB
 - MySQL
 - Neo4J

-Still undecided:

-- Microsoft Cosmos DB

-The DBMSs are spun up in separate docker containers (if necessary and not externally hosted) for ease of access.
+The DBMSs are spun up in separate docker containers for ease of access.

 Prerequisites:
 --------------